kleinerman/dobie/docs/front_end_specs.rst

   }

-If a person has a "Limited Access" on a passage and the user modify it giving a "Full Access", a POST method with the "Full Access" should be sent to the server.
-This will automatically erase all the "Limited Accesses" who this person had on this passage.
+If a person has a "Limited Access" on a door and the user modify it giving a "Full Access", a POST method with the "Full Access" should be sent to the server.
+This will automatically erase all the "Limited Accesses" who this person had on this door.
 In the same way, if the person had a "Full Access" and the user modify it giving a "Limited Access", a POST method with "Limited Access" should be sent to the server and this will automatically erase the previous "Full Access"